datumorphism/datumorphism.github.io/content/wiki/statistical-hypothesis-testing/sign-test.md

 Now we ask the question:

-Does the expensive wine taste better?
+Does expensive wine taste better?

 We find 10 experts and give them some experiments.
 The result is recorded then processed into the following table.